decentraland/documentation/content/creator/sdk7/projects/scene-metadata.md

 If a `featureToggles` property doesn't exist in your `scene.json` file, create it at root level in the json tree.

-## Categories and Tags
+## Categories

-You can add categories and tags to your scene to help players and users explore Decentraland better.
+You can add categories to your scene to help players and users explore Decentraland better.
 These are used in the [Decentraland Places dApp](https://places.decentraland.org) to categorize each place and make it easier for users to find what they're interested in.

 **Categories** need to be chosen from a pre-defined list of options: